Why You Should Start a Garden This Year

 Everyone Should Know How To Grow Food

-Food is absolutely essential for life.
+Food is essential for life.
 We need food to live.
-And we have really lost our way as humans when it comes to food.
-Especially in America.
-So many kids think food comes from the grocery store.
-They have no clue how food is grown.
+But we have really lost our way as humans when it comes to food, especially in America.

 There is just something so amazing about how one teeny tiny tomato seed can produce a giant plant that can then grow pounds and pounds of tomatoes.
-And not only that, but each tomato that plant produces has hundreds of seeds inside that can grow a hundred more tomato plants.

 I think that is so cool!

-So I truly believe learning how to grow food is one of the most important things you can learn to do in life!
+So, I truly believe learning how to grow food is one of the most important things you can learn to do in life!

 Similar Posts